kelzier/security-notes/Network/packets/TCP-3-way-handshake.md

 The first packet in the 3-way handshake is the client attempting to connect to the server.
 The client sends an initial SYN packet with a SEQ number of 0.

 ## SYN/ACK
 The server responds to the SYN packet with a SYN/ACK, and starts it's own SEQ number at 0.
-The serveracknowledges receipt by sending back an ACK with the value of the server's SEQ + 1.
+The server acknowledges receipt by sending back an ACK with the value of the server's SEQ + 1.

 ## ACK
 The client receives the server's AYN/ACK and acknowledges receipt by sending back an ACK with the value of the server's SEQ + 1.

 ## Window size
-The window size determines the maximum payload that can be recived, and the TCP standard has an upper limit of 65535 bytes.
+The window size determines the maximum payload that can be received, and the TCP standard has an upper limit of 65535 bytes.
 However, during the 3-way handshake the initial SYN packets contain TCP options which allows this to be overridden.

 ```
 |-------------------------------------------------------------|